woodsidenetworks/worldskillsireland/README.md

 The infrastructure for this challenge is hosted by **Woodside Networks**.

-**❌ PROHIBITED:** Any actions that would be harmful to the infrastructure or impact other competitors.
+❌ Any actions that would be harmful to the infrastructure or impact other competitors are **STRICTLY PROHIBITED**.

 This includes, but is not limited to:
 - ⛏️ **Cryptocurrency mining** (e.g. Bitcoin mining)